idaholab/moose/framework/doc/content/source/auxkernels/InterfaceValueUserObjectAux.md

 ## Description

-InterfaceValueUserObjectAux is an AuxKernel used to collect average value collected on the interface via [InterfaceValueUO_QP](/InterfaceValueUO_QP.md) and save them into an aux variable at each quadrature point.
+InterfaceValueUserObjectAux is an AuxKernel used to collect values stored in a [InterfaceValueUO_QP](/InterfaceValueUO_QP.md) and save them into an aux variable at each quadrature point.

-where value_m is the value on the master side of the interface (e.g. where the boundary is defined) and value_s is the value on the slave side of the interface.
+It requires three inputs:

+* `variable` is the name of the output AuxVariable
+* `boundary` = the name of the boundary to which this AuxKernel applies
+* `interface_uo_name` = the name of interface UserObject where data are stored

 ## Example Input File Syntax

-listing test/tests/userobjects/interface_user_object/interface_user_object_QP.i block=AuxKernels/interface_avg_qp_aux
+listing test/tests/userobjects/interface_user_object/interface_value_user_object_QP.i block=AuxKernels/interface_avg_qp_aux

 !syntax description /AuxKernels/InterfaceValueUserObjectAux